Deulfi/memo-playlist/README.md

 Example usage: `g script-binding memo-playlist`

 `memo-playlist`
-Brings up the playlist files menu, or closes it if already open.
+Brings up the the menu of saved Playlists, or closes it if already open.
 Default key is **g**.

 ## Script messages
 Just like the keybinding above, script messages can also be bound to keys in `input.conf`.